 How Ripli approaches this differently

-At Ripli, we don't just prompt a model and hope for the best.
-Our pipeline is built around reference-guided generation: your real product photos inform every generation, ensuring lighting, material, and spatial context stay physically plausible.
+At Ripli, the goal is not to prompt a model and hope for the best.
+The workflow is built around reference-guided generation: real product photos, style direction, and review standards guide the output so product shape, material, lighting, and context stay commercially plausible.

 If you want to see how that shows up in real creative output, try Hook Studio for stronger ad angles, then read our practical guide for small brands and the ROI breakdown for better product photography.